godotengine/godot-docs/classes/class_editorresourcepreview.rst

 - void  **queue_edited_resource_preview**  **(** :ref:`Resource<class_resource>` resource, :ref:`Object<class_object>` receiver, :ref:`String<class_string>` receiver_func, :ref:`Variant<class_variant>` userdata  **)**

 Queue a resource being edited for preview (using an instance).
-Once the preview is ready, your receiver.receiver_func will be called either containing the preview texture or an empty texure (if no preview was possible).
+Once the preview is ready, your receiver.receiver_func will be called either containing the preview texture or an empty texture (if no preview was possible).
 Callback must have the format: (path,texture,userdata).
 Userdata can be anything.

 .. _class_EditorResourcePreview_queue_resource_preview:

 - void  **queue_resource_preview**  **(** :ref:`String<class_string>` path, :ref:`Object<class_object>` receiver, :ref:`String<class_string>` receiver_func, :ref:`Variant<class_variant>` userdata  **)**

 Queue a resource file for preview (using a path).
-Once the preview is ready, your receiver.receiver_func will be called either containing the preview texture or an empty texure (if no preview was possible).
+Once the preview is ready, your receiver.receiver_func will be called either containing the preview texture or an empty texture (if no preview was possible).
 Callback must have the format: (path,texture,userdata).
 Userdata can be anything.

 .. _class_EditorResourcePreview_remove_preview_generator: